About the New York State Summer School of the Arts

-The New York State Summer School of the Arts (NYSSSA), celebrating its 47th season, is a summer arts residential intensive program funded by the New York State Education Department and student tuition.
-The four week residential, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop his or her talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies or theatre.
+The New York State Summer School of the Arts (NYSSSA), celebrating its 48th season, is a summer arts residential intensive program funded by the New York State Education Department and student tuition.
+The four week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop his or her talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies or theatre.
 Approximately 6-8 hours a day, six days a week, are spent working in the student’s area of concentration.
 Students will live in a college dorm and take classes from college professors and working performing/visual artists.
-All students attending NYSSSA must reside at the host campus- a commuter option is not available.
+All students attending NYSSSA must reside at the host campus - a commuter option is not available.

 Where are the schools located?

-NYSSSA occurs at 4 host campuses: Skidmore College- Schools of Ballet, Dance and Orchestral Studies SUNY Fredonia- Schools of Visual Arts and Choral Studies SUNY Delhi- School of Theatre TBA in Winter 2017- School of Media Arts
+NYSSSA occurs at 4 host campuses: Skidmore College - Schools of Ballet, Dance and Orchestral Studies, SUNY Fredonia - Schools of Visual Arts and Choral Studies, SUNY Delhi - School of Theatre , Alfred State College - School of Media Arts.

 What is a typical day like?

-Students are engaged in classes traditionally from 9am-noon, have a lunch break and afternoon classes from 1-5pm.
+Students are engaged in classes traditionally from 9am-noon, have a lunch break, and take afternoon classes from 1-5pm.
 Evening activities vary at each program.

 NYSSSA provides many options for afternoon and evening activities which complement and extend the work of classes.
-For example at the School of Ballet and Orchestral Studies students may attend New York City Ballet or Philadelphia Orchestra performances at the Saratoga Performing Arts Center.
+For example at the School of Ballet and Orchestral Studies, students may attend New York City Ballet or Philadelphia Orchestra performances at the Saratoga Performing Arts Center.
 At the School of Choral Studies students may attend a faculty recital or a working opera rehearsal at the Chautauqua Institute.
 The School of Theatre students will participate in play readings of new works and engage in talk backs with professional artists.
 School of Dance students will have additional rehearsals and enrichment programs addressing a issues impacting professional dancers such as wellness, nutrition and rehearsal technique.
-At Visual Arts or Media Arts students will attend visiting artist lectures, and students watch films or participate in open studio hours.
+At Visual Arts or Media Arts, students will attend visiting artist lectures, watch films, or participate in open studio hours.

 What kinds of recreational and social activities are offered?

 Students will have free time and can participate in a full recreational program where they can get to know their fellow NYSSSA students.
-Weekends are fully planned with a wide range of activities both recreational and artistic such as field trips to NYC, art museums, fairs and excursions into the beautiful towns of our host colleges.
-Each afternoon and evening, facilities at each of our host campuses are open for individual and group recreation.
-During free time students can participate in social events such as: ultimate frisbee tournaments, capture the flag competitions, and scavenger hunts.
-For many, the high social moments are our end of program talent shows, dances (the School of Visual Arts costume ball is always a highlight) and other events.
-Others say that their best free moments are spent in the spontaneous conversations, gatherings, and activities that students initiate on the benches of quads and by fountains, at meals and in dormitory halls.
+Weekends are fully planned with a wide range of activities both recreational and artistic such as field trips to NYC, art museums, and fairs, and excursions into the beautiful towns of our host colleges.
+Each afternoon and evening, facilities at our host campuses are open for individual and group recreation.
+During free time students can participate in social events such as ultimate Frisbee tournaments, capture the flag competitions, and scavenger hunts.
+For many, the high social moments are our end of program talent shows and dances (the School of Visual Arts costume ball is always a highlight).
+Others say that their best free moments are spent in the spontaneous conversations, gatherings, and activities that students initiate on the benches of quads and by fountains, at meals, and in dormitory halls.

 Is NYSSSA different from regular school?

 Students at NYSSSA come from across New York State.
-They share a common desire to explore their art at a level and pace that aren’t always possible during the regular school year.
+They share a common desire to explore their art at a level and pace that may not be possible during the regular school year.
 NYSSSA faculty and staff provide interesting and challenging artistic experiences that are different than those explored in traditional high schools.

 Are grades or credit awarded?

 NYSSSA students do not receive grades or transcripts for their participation in the program.
 Students receive feedback from artistic faculty concerning their development throughout the four weeks.
-Students who attend NYSSSA who fully complete the program are awarded one high school credit in the arts, subject to their home district approval.
-Notification is provided to each student’s school in late fall following the conclusion of the program.
+Upon completion of the program, students are awarded one high school credit in the arts, subject to their home district approval.
+Notification is provided to each student’s school in late fall.

 What is expected of me as a student?